Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 Testing your Cortisol pattern with DUTCH

 In order to get a full evaluation of your cortisol levels, it may be necessary to evaluate the "rhythm" of your cortisol throughout the day.

 By checking your cortisol several times per day you can accurately see how your body is responding to various situations.

 This allows for more detailed information which can then be used for treatment.

-The most accurate form of testing is through urinary measurements taken several times throughout the day (compared to a 24 hour urine test).
+The most accurate form of testing is through urinary measurements which are taken several times throughout the day (compared to a 24-hour urine test).

 This is even more accurate than salivary levels.

 You can learn more about DUTCH testing in the video below or at this link.